joao-d-oliveira/RL-SmartAgent-BananaGame/README.md

    > 1 Initial Setup <br>
    > 2.1 Start the Environment <br>
    > 2.2.
 Helper Functions
-3. If you want to find other HyperParameters, feel free to run section below and adapt SETUP dictionary accordingly
-   > 2.3 Find HyperParameters (Optuna)
-4. After your pleased with the parameters setup, run section below and check the ploting of results
-   > 2.4 Running full Run with Hyper Parameters
+3. Then go the section of the Network you want to run [`2.3 Vanilla DQN`, `2.4 Double DQN`, `2.5 Dueling DQN`, `2.6 Prioritized Replay DQN`]
+   There you will be able to either run Optuna to find the theoretically best parameters, or run the model with the base paramenters.

 ### Pixel navigation through pixels